numpy/numpy/doc/neps/nep-0021-advanced-indexing.rst

 but indexing is such a common operation that we think it is important to minimize syntax and worth implementing it directly on `ndarray` objects themselves.
-Indexing attributes also define a clear interface that is easier for alternative array implementations to copy, nonwithstanding ongoing efforts to make it easier to override NumPy functions [2]_.
+Indexing attributes also define a clear interface that is easier for alternative array implementations to copy, notwithstanding ongoing efforts to make it easier to override NumPy functions [2]_.

 Discussion